-Does swaddling reduce the risk of sudden infant death syndrome (SIDS)?
+Does swaddling reduce the risk of sudden infant death syndrome (SIDS)?anchor

 It can!
 There is evidence that swaddling can decrease the risk of SIDS.
 Parents, I know: SIDS is scary.
 I’m not here to add to your stress.
 But, if I can give you tools to make things a little bit easier and less scary, I want you to have them.

-We know that “back is best” for sleep because it decreases the risk for SIDS.
+We know that “back is best” for sleep because it decreases the risk for SIDS(7).
 Researchers found that swaddling helps keep babies safely on their backs.
-This article has so much wonderful research about the history of both swaddling and SIDS concerns if you want to read more.
+There is wonderful research (8) about the history of both swaddling and SIDS concerns if you want to read more.

 Swaddling helps babies sleep well while sleeping safely.
 If you feel your baby hates the swaddle or will only sleep on their tummy, you are not alone: my newborn class can help you.

-Will swaddling make my baby sleep so soundly that it will be dangerous?
+Will swaddling make my baby sleep so soundly that it will be dangerous?anchor

 Parents, I know that there is so much information out there.
 I know that you are doing your best for your sweet baby.
 Perhaps you’ve heard someone saying that swaddling is dangerous because swaddled babies sleep so deeply.